Visual Studio Code Review

 SFTP/FTP

-webserver.
+a webserver.
 A simple configuration file contains the login information.
-You're able to sync the entire
+You're able to sync the

 Python / Pylance

-makes things easier to read and understand.
-The syntax checker will show any mistakes in red to prevent
+which makes things easier to read and understand.
+The syntax checker will show any mistakes in

-simple errors.
+red to prevent simple errors.
 Code can be debugged and executed.
-You may also want the Python Debugger and Python
+You may also want the Python

 Rainbow CSV